Jump toUpdate content

 $ docker push rg.fr-par.scw.cloud/myregistry/mycontainer:latest

 latest: digest: sha256:690d70e8f26cb772916c64244c86701c50f2764e42c668d4d0aaf039a9d62b47 size: 4067

 To deploy the previously created container image in a Kapsule cluster, you need to create an Image Pull Secret.
+This allows your Kapsule cluster to connect to your Container Registry and pull the image itself.
 For this, your API Secret Key is required.

 kubectlto define a secret called

 $ kubectl create secret docker-registry registry-secret --docker-server=rg.fr-par.scw.cloud --docker-username=my-registry-namespace --docker-password=$SCW_SECRET_KEYImportant:

 Replace the value for

 docker-serverwith the address of your Container Registry (eg if it is in the Amsterdam or Warsaw regions), and the value for